mdawso/gba/README.md

 ```

 ## About
 This is a GBA emulator I am working on.
-The architecture is based on that of my previous NES emulator, a central memory bus that owns the components.
-It has been developed primarily on Linux, so I'm not sure about Windows compatibility.
+The architecture is based on that of my previous NES emulator, a central memory bus that owns the components, with a CPU acting as an interpreter, stepping through memory, decoding and executing instructions.
+It has been developed primarily on Linux.